Greater short-horned lizard

 The greater short-horned lizard (Phrynosoma hernandesi), also commonly known as the mountain short-horned lizard or Hernández's short-horned lizard, is a species of lizard in the family Phrynosomatidae.
 The species is endemic to western North America.
 Like other horned lizards, it is often called a "horned toad" or "horny toad", but it is not a toad at all.
 It is a reptile, not an amphibian.
-It is one of seven native species of lizards in Canada.
+It is one of five native species of lizards in Canada.

 Etymology

 The genus Phrynosoma, means toad-bodied.
 The specific name, hernandesi, honors Francisco Hernández (1514–1587), a Spanish physician who wrote an early account of a horned lizard, which was published in 1615.